Quick Answer

 – What are my employment prospects after graduation?

-For the last question, the U.S. Bureau of Labor Statistics can help.
+For the last question, the U.S. Bureau of Labor Statistics (BLS) can help.
 You can search for specific careers and get salary information, projected growth rates, educational and professional requirements, and more.
+The BLS Occupational Outlook Handbook is one of the most reliable free tools available for understanding which fields are growing and which are contracting.

 Having a Social Life in College